envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 1.**O(n) is different from O(a + b)**
 2.**O(n^2) is different from O(a \* b)**

+Q: When calculating big O and having steps in order (one below the other), which operation should be used?
+A: Addition (+) must be used for steps in order

+Q: When calculating large O and having nested steps (a loop within a loop), which operation should be used?
+A: Multiplication (\*) must be used for nested steps.

 #### C17

 Q: What does the rule of "drop non dominants" mean?